 Maximum LOS should be implemented when you plan to sell rooms at higher rates.
 You shouldn’t accept discounted rates for multiple night stays during this time, and guests who want to stay beyond max stay can be charged a high rate.

-Note that will all of the above, you need to be careful.
+Note that with all of the above, you need to be careful.
 If there isn’t sufficient demand, or if these tactics are poorly executed, it could have a negative effect on your bottom line.

 2. Review room type attributes

-See if you can increase revenue by adding new room type levels based on attributes like an an excellent view, a balcony, or a big bath.
+See if you can increase revenue by adding new room type levels based on attributes like an excellent view, a balcony, or a big bath.

 3. Enhance your offering